elizagamedev/unity-emacs/README.md

 Open text files in Unity in Emacs.

+Note that after you install this package, it will be **disabled** by default.
+This is so that you do not inadvertently break all of your team members' workflows by installing this package.
+See [Configuration](#configuration).

 ## Why not just use Editor Settings?

 I use the Omnisharp language server with Emacs, and in some versions of Unity,